-On this page, you will find a comprehensive listing of the classes and ensembles available to Music Institute students.
-In some cases, Institute students can participate in the Music Department's larger ensembles.
+This page has a comprehensive listing of the classes and ensembles available to Music Institute students.
+In some cases, TMI students can participate in the Music Department's larger ensembles.
 We always update this page, but feel free to contact the office if you have any questions.
-(443) 518-4297 or email@example.com.
+(443) 518-4297 or firstname.lastname@example.org.

 The Music Institute reserves the right to cancel classes that do not meet minimum enrollment requirements.

 Descriptions of many of these classes are listed below.
-If you do not find what you are looking for, do not hesitate to contact the office!
+If you do not find what you're looking for, contact the office!
 We are happy to coordinate a special class better suited for your needs.
 Unless otherwise noted, a $20 administrative fee is applied to the classes and ensembles listed above.

 The Suzuki® method is based on the principle that every child can develop his abilities during the early absorbing and sensitive years far beyond what most people can imagine.
 Dr. Shinichi Suzuki, a master violin teacher and founder of the Japanese Talent Education Movement, revolutionized violin teaching.
 A child learns music through the same process he learns his mother tongue language; the parents’ role is vital in the development of early learning ability.
 The parent attends lessons and helps with practice at home.
 The basic principles of the Suzuki® Method consist of listening, motivation, proper technique, repetition and reinforcement.
 The primary goal is to train the student not only in musical abilities but also in his total human development.
 Students will receive a 45-minute group lesson per week.
 Parents are encouraged to attend lessons.